Let’s Get Started

 Track Performance and ROI

-After a project is completed, track its performance and ROI.
+You must track a project’s performance and ROI on completion.
 Compare the actual results with the initial projections to assess the success of your CapEx investments.
 This data will inform future decisions.

 Maintain Records and Documentation